Google Allo to shut down in March, putting focus on Messages and Duo

 Several months after "pausing investment" in the service, Google is officially shutting down Allo, its messaging rival to the likes of Apple iMessage, Facebook Chat and WhatsApp.

-The search giant said in a blog post Wednesday that the app will work through March of 2019.
+The search giant said in a blog post Wednesday that the app will work through March.
 Until then, users will be able to export their existing conversation history.

 "We've learned a lot from Allo, particularly what's possible when you incorporate machine learning features, like the Google Assistant, into messaging," the post says.